se-edu/learningresources/contents/regex/Regex.md

 Regex exploits these simlarities and provides a way of specifying patterns that can fit almost any use case.
 Some of the basic functionalities are as follows:

 Let's take a look at some simple examples without code.
-For this guide, you can use any text editor that supports Regex functionality (e.g. [Notepad++](https://notepad-plus-plus.org/download/v7.3.1.html), [Sublimetext](https://www.sublimetext.com/)).
+For this article, you can use any text editor that supports Regex functionality (e.g. [Notepad++](https://notepad-plus-plus.org/download/v7.3.1.html), [Sublimetext](https://www.sublimetext.com/)).

 ## Search Text

-The most basic use of Regex is searching a length of text.
-Say you have want to find all occurences of a word in a text.
+The most basic use of Regex is searching a section of text.
+Say you want to find all occurences of a word in a text.
 Simple, right?
 Just use the search function.
 However, what if you aren't looking for a specific string?
-For example:

-> * Find all phone numbers in a chat log
-> * Find all email addresses in a saved email
-> * Find all web URLs on a web page

-This can't be done with your traditional Ctrl-F search, as you aren't looking for a specific string.
+For example, if you're looking for phone numbers (represented simply as a 8 digit number) in a chat log, you don't want a specific 8 digit number, you want to find all possible 8 digit numbers.
+This can't be done with your traditional Ctrl-F search.

 Rather, what you're looking for is a **pattern** - a string that satisfies certain properties.
 Regex allows you to specify these properties using a pattern string, also known as the titular **Regular Expression**.
 These patterns encapsulate properties about the string you're looking for.

 ### Example

-Say you're looking for phone numbers in a text.
+Let's go back to our example of finding phone numbers in a text.
 You know that a string representing a phone number must satisfy two criteria: It consists of 8 digits, and may have a country code `65` in front of it.
 This is what the equivalent pattern for such a string might look like:

 `(65)?[\d]{8}`